 How would you describe your music?

-In the creation of my music, my goal is usually is to be emotional, but never vapid, and intelligent but not cavalier.
-It is the idea of being soft-hearted but hard-headed that guides me in creating songs that are honest, but well-honed.
-It’s not normally virtuosic, perhaps understated, but masterful nonetheless.
-It’s song-oriented and the songs are self-examining, poetic and self-conscious.
-Musically, it’s harmonically interesting and of course, I’m a pianist, so that’s where I start, but I’m all over chamber pop in terms of composition and orchestration – it’s informed by my own discipline in jazz as well as Western classical music, and my personal study of pop music from the last 100 years is really the soil of where my stuff springs from.
+In the creation of my music, my goal is usually is to be emotional, but never maudlin, and clever but not cavalier.
+It is the idea of being soft-hearted but hard-headed that guides me in striving to make songs that are honest and thoughtful.
+I’m quite song-oriented, and not really into making stuff crazy hard or trying to blow anyone away with some 7/8 crap.
+My ears go after things harmonically interesting and of course, I’m a pianist, so that’s where I start, but I’m all over chamber pop in terms of composition and orchestration.
+My own discipline in jazz as well as Western classical music, and my personal study of pop music from the last 100 years is really the soil of where my stuff springs from.

 Who do you think would most like the album?

 Ship Life has elements of all my influences up to this point and so I think anyone interested in vintage or retro would enjoy listening to the record…though I’d kind of hate to be branded as either of those words!
 Anyone who enjoys listening to lyrics, and listening to a story I’d hope would enjoy the record.
 People often say some songs on there are “filmic” and “transporting” – those specific words – which I LOVE to hear!
 I also hear frequently it sounds like a musical…I have mixed feelings about that.
 My hope is also that anyone who has worked on ships could gather something of a consolation or feel a privy acknowledgement from what Ship Life describes.